nasa-jpl/open-source-rover/README.md

 This project has elements in mechanical assembly/fabrication, uses a host of electrical components, and has software that will run it all.
 In order to complete this project, you will need to have some experience in the following:

-* **Fabrication/Machining:** Although most the parts are COTS there are a few modifications necessary to adapt them to the project.
-These modifications will be in the form of
+* **Fabrication/Machining:** All parts are Consumer Off-The-Shelf (COTS) parts and no metal machining should be required to complete the 'base' version of the rover.
+However for any optional expansions, it may be useful to have access to the following skills/tools:
   * Metal cutting using band saw/dremel
   * Drilling using drill press/hand drill
   * Filing and sanding for part cleanup
   * General Fabrication/Machining Safety
 * **Electronics:** This project uses components like motors, motor controllers, and batteries.
-It will be important to have experience with the following electrical processes.
+While prior experience with the following skills is not required, having access to someone who can help will save a lot of time:
   * Soldering
   * Electrical debugging
   * Wiring
   * Electrical Safety
 * **Software:** The rover's brain is a Raspberry Pi.
 All code can be found in the [osr-rover-code](https://github.com/nasa-jpl/osr-rover-code) repository along with step-by-step instructions to set it up.
 Basic familiarity with Linux, ROS, and Python will be helpful though.

 Most of the above are skills that you can learn and pick up fairly quickly from watching videos and doing research on the internet, and throughout the project we try to give supplemental information on some of these as well.
 See the build documents for more information.

 ---